 The findings that adults with dyslexia show equivalent learning to that of typical readers on the two motor learning tasks challenge previous reports of broad procedural deficits in dyslexia (e.g., Lum, Ulman, and Conti-Ramsden, 2013; Nicolson & Fawcett, 2007; 2011; Ullman, 2004; Ullman & Pierpont, 2005).
 There is ample evidence that skill learning on both mirror tracing and rotary pursuit tasks is strongly dissociable from declarative or explicit memory (e.g., Milner, 1962; Corkin, 1968; Gabrieli, Corkin, Mickel, & Growdon, 1993; Heindel, Salmon, Shults, Walicke, & Butters, 1989).
 The absence of differences in learning between the typical and dyslexia group in the current study combined with lack of convincing evidence for procedural deficits in dyslexia reported in two recent meta-analyses (West et al., 2021; Oliveira et al., 2022), point convincingly against broad deficits in procedural learning as the core deficit in dyslexia.

 The statistical learning results further rule out a domain-general account of procedural learning deficit.
 We found that dyslexic adults showed specific impairment in ASL, but intact ability in VSL.
 Moreover, reading skills, measured by decoding, were strongly associated with ASL, but not with VSL, both across the entire sample and within the dyslexic group.
+The specificity of the association between reading and ASL in the dyslexia group, but not in typical readers may suggest underlying low-level perceptual deficits that impair performance on both tasks.
 These findings are consistent with the specific link between ASL and reading skills reported before in neurotypical adults and children (Qi et al., 2019).
 Atypical auditory learning might be one of the underlying causes for challenges faced by dyslexic individuals in establishing grapheme-to-phoneme mapping.
 Decades of dyslexia research have documented the widespread and persistent deficits in the speech sound domain not only in dyslexic adults, but also in at-risk pre-readers who later developed dyslexia (Wagner & Torgesen, 1987; Manis et al., 1996; Carroll & Snowling, 2004; Ramus & Szenkovits, 2008; Melby-Lervåg et al., 2012; Ramus et al., 2013).
 Longitudinal studies in typical children have provided some of the strongest evidence for a causal role of phonological skills in reading development, that is phonological skills and their neural correlates in pre-readers or beginning readers (e.g., Perfetti et al., 1987; Lervåg et al., 2009; Saygin et al., 2013; Wang et al, 2020), predict children’s later reading skills.
 It is possible that the delay in early phonological development snowballed into later reading difficulties in dyslexia.

 Reduced ASL might reflect differences in rapid auditory processing in dyslexia (Ahissar et al., 2000; Heath & Hogben, 2004; Tallal, 1980).
 Individuals with dyslexia demonstrated difficulties in tracking, or anchoring to, repeated auditory stimuli such as tones (Ben-Yehudah, Banai, & Ahissar, 2004; Amitay et al., 2002; Ahissar et al., 2006), and voice recognition (Perrachione et al., 2011).
-These deficits may be the result of less reliable auditory perception rather than learning/adaptation deficits (Ozernov-Palchik et al., 2021; Gabay & Holt, 2021).
+These deficits may be the result of less reliable auditory perception rather than learning/adaptation deficits (Ozernov-Palchik et al., 2021).
 For example, adults with dyslexia demonstrated reduced capacity for tone-frequency discrimination but benefitted to the same extent in their performance as typical readers when one comparison tone was held constant across trials (Ozernov-Palchik et al., 2021).
+Other studies, however, have demonstrated deficits in adaptation even when baseline auditory discrimination skills were matched across the groups (Gabay & Holt, 2021; Gabay et al., 2022).